-There are no formal academic requirements for beginning this course.
-You don't need to have studied Philosophy & Religion at GCSE.
-All are welcome as long as you have a committed interest in the subject and a determination to work hard.
+Students are advised to have studied Philosophy & Religion at GCSE, though all are welcome as long as you have a committed interest in the subject and a determination to work hard.
 You need an enthusiasm for learning, an enjoyment of debate and an interest in human values, existence and religion.
 You don't have to belong to a faith; all types of believers are welcome - atheists, agnostics, deists and theists!